coletz/RetrofireSwift/README.md

 Remember to surround the variable in your endpoint with curly brakets:
 `// @GET = /users/{user}/repos`

 RetrofireSwift will replace all the occurrence of the word in the brakets with a variable with **exactly** the same name!
+If you need to set a different name between your variable and the actual path parameter, you can simply specify the name after an equal sign: `/* @Path = different_name */ user: String`.
+In this way you can have an endpoint like `/users/{different_name}/repos` without changing the function signature

 **End result:**
 ```swift